Lurker00/DX150-Firmware-Add-on/FirmwareUpdater/README.md

-# WARNING
+# Firmware update from SD-card
-**The only Android 6,1 based firmware image compatible with this SD-card is [2.11.293-L0 full flash firmware image](https://github.com/Lurker00/DX150-firmware/releases/download/v2.11.293/DX150FirmwareV2.11.293-L0-fullflash.zip).
+**WARNING: The only Android 6.1 based firmware image compatible with this SD-card is [2.11.293-L0 full flash firmware image](https://github.com/Lurker00/DX150-firmware/releases/download/v2.11.293/DX150FirmwareV2.11.293-L0-fullflash.zip).
 Do not use this SD-card with any Android 6.1 based firmware image!**

-# Firmware update from SD-card

 RockChip SoC based devices support firmware updates by booting from a specially prepared SD-card.
 The official way requires a Windows-based application from RockChip ("Create Upgrade Disk Tool", aka "SD Firmware Tool"), and a suitable device boot loader file.
 Using them, I've prepared such an SD-card for you.